wavefrontHQ/docs/pages/doc/integrations_aws_metrics.md

 The EC2 operations include: **\[Run\|Start\|Stop\|Terminate\|Monitor\|Unmonitor\]Instances**, **\[Attach\|Detach\]Volume**, **DeleteNetworkInterface**, **AuthorizeSecurityGroupIngress**, **CreateSecurityGroup**, **RequestSpotInstances**, **CancelSpotInstanceRequests**, **ModifyInstanceAttribute**, **CreateTags**, **\[Create\|Delete\]KeyPair**, and **DeregisterImage**.

+In addition, the metric `aws.cloudtrail.event.total-per-minute` reports the per-minute count of *all* AWS API calls recorded by the AWS CloudTrail integration.

 ### Point Tags for Filtering
 You can use the following point tags to filter the metrics.